jhumci/2024_SoSe_BioInformatik/README.md

 ## ToDos

--[ ] Aufgabe zu Listen / Blast
--[ ] Funktionierende Links to Fasta-Files
+- [ ] Funktionierende Links to Fasta-Files
--[ ] Notebook 4 incl.
-Projekt